Malaysia Drops Another High-profile Corruption Case - UrduPoint

 Kuala Lumpur, (APP - UrduPoint / Pakistan Point News - 9th Jun, 2020 ) :Malaysian prosecutors on Tuesday dropped dozens of corruption and money laundering charges against a former state leader, the latest high-profile graft case to be abandoned since a change of government.

-Musa Aman, ex-leader of Sabah state, is a senior member of the United Malays National Organisation (UMNO), which took control of the national government as part of a coalition in March.
+Musa Aman, ex-leader of Sabah state, is a senior member of the United Malays National Organization (UMNO) which took control of the national government as part of a coalition in March.

-The case adds to concerns that people linked to UMNO facing criminal cases may now be let off -- it comes just weeks after corruption charges were dropped against a Hollywood producer, whose stepfather is ex-prime minister and senior UMNO figure Najib Razak.
+The case adds to concerns that people linked to UMNO and facing criminal cases may now be let off, and comes just weeks after graft charges were dropped against a Hollywood producer whose stepfather is ex-prime minister and senior UMNO figure Najib Razak.

-Musa was ejected from power in Sabah in 2018 after UMNO was voted out of office at the national level, and was subsequently hit with 46 charges related to handing out rights to log rainforest.
+Sabah's Musa was ejected from power in 2018 after UMNO was voted out of office at national level, and was subsequently hit with 46 charges related to handing out rights to log rainforests.

 But a judge at the High Court in Kuala Lumpur cleared him after a request from his lawyers, who described the case as "political persecution".